 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

-How to Respond to the UNC Supplemental Essay Prompts
+How to Respond to the 2023/2024 UNC Supplemental Essay Prompts

-The University of North Carolina at Chapel Hill is the country’s oldest public university.
+The University of North Carolina at Chapel Hill is the country’s oldest state university.
 Apart from its star-studded basketball program, UNC Chapel Hill is known for offering top-notch academics.
 If you want to become part of the next class of Tarheels, focus on crushing your UNC supplemental essays.
 Your responses should convey your distinct voice and why you are a great fit for the school.
 Keep reading to learn more about how to best respond to the prompts!

 The UNC supplemental essay prompts